kylebgorman/EditTransducer/README.md

 [Levenshtein automata](https://en.wikipedia.org/wiki/Levenshtein_automaton).

 The library has only one dependency outside of the standard library:
-[Pynini](http://pynini.opengrm.org).
+[Pynini](http://pynini.opengrm.org) 2.0 or better.
 Unfortunately, as of writing this is not available from PyPi and thus has to be installed manually.

 For usage information, see the in-module docstrings and the unit tests.